Harvey: Too poor to flee the hurricane

 Harvey: Too poor to flee the hurricane 1

-It is a rain-sodden American flag, half of-hidden beneath the inexperienced leaves of fallen bushes.
+It is a rain-sodden American flag, half-hidden beneath the inexperienced leaves of fallen bushes.

-A few paces away, Judie McRae, 44, is analyzing the damage to her trailer domestic.
+A few paces away, Judie McRae, 44, is analyzing the damage to her trailer.

-Judie has lived extra than 1/2 of her life right here, but she says this is her first storm.
-She spent it hunkered down in a mattress, not able to sleep.
+Judie has lived more than 1/2 of her life here, but she says this is her first storm.
+She spent it hunkered down on a mattress, not able to sleep.

-She does now not want to peer every other one.
+She does not want to see every other one.

 “I simply felt like my roof was going to come back off at any minute,” she says, describing a horrible